scdemanett/windward-horizon-dedicated-server-docker/README.md

 If you have existing world saves:
 1. Create a directory for your worlds, e.g., `/docker/windward-horizon/worlds`
 2. Copy your saved worlds from Windows: `%USERPROFILE%/Documents\Windward Horizon\Campaigns` to the worlds directory
+3. Note the filename without the .world extension - you'll use this for the WORLD_NAME variable

 ### 2. Run the Server